deepseek-ai/DeepSeek-V3/.github/ISSUE_TEMPLATE/feature_request.md

----
-name: Feature request
+# Feature Request

-about: Suggest an idea for this project
+about: Suggest a new idea or improvement for this project
-title: ''
+title: "[FEATURE] Short Description"
-labels: ''
+labels: "enhancement"
 assignees: ''

 ---

+## 💡 Feature Request Description

+A clear and concise description of the feature or improvement you're suggesting.

-**Is your feature request related to a problem?
-Please describe.**
+## 🚧 Is your feature request related to a problem?
+Please describe

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Describe the problem you're facing or the limitation that this feature will address.
+Example: "I find it difficult to... because..."

-**Describe the solution you'd like**
+## ✅ Describe the solution you'd like

-A clear and concise description of what you want to happen.
+A clear and concise description of what you'd like to see happen.
+Example: "It would be great if we could..."

-**Describe alternatives you've considered**
+## 🔄 Describe alternatives you've considered

-A clear and concise description of any alternative solutions or features you've considered.
+If applicable, describe any other solutions or features you've considered as alternatives to your request.

-**Additional context**
+## 📸 Screenshots or Mockups (if applicable)

+Provide any visuals to help explain your feature request.

+## 📄 Additional Context

-Add any other context or screenshots about the feature request here.
+Add any other relevant details, context, or use cases for this feature.